ggaeth/Psychic-Game/README.md

-# Light Bulb Psychic Game
+# Simple Psychic Game
-This repository is for homework assignment #3 for UA Coding Bootcamp.
+This repository is for homework assignment #3 for KU Coding Bootcamp
-There were two options for this assignment.
-I chose to make a psychic game.
-The original due date was Saturday, August 5, 2017.

 ## About
 This game was built with regular JavaScript.